maxmaxhei/essentialblog/README.md

 Apart from that, these add-ons and outside codes may get your website infected with virus.
 If you accidently download some obsecures plugins, there is a high chance your website will get infected and it is hard to recover from this!
 This also applies to big-time templates and add-ons, too.
 It is true that they do not have malware themselves.
 However, the codes may contain some vulnerability that creates a risk of your site's security!

 Also, they may also slow down your website.
-Even you are downloading a paid
+Some add-ons developers don't bother to optimize their code (Even I am a little bit lazy about this, LOL!) and some even thinks big codes will impress their clients and can generate more leads.
+Imagine how long it takes to load this big piece of code!
+You want to rank higher in SEO?
+Better page speed?
+Add-ons and templates are not a good option.